The VoicePrivacy 2020 Challenge: Results and findings: Anonymization systems

 \newcolumntype{i}{m{7.8cm}}

-\paragraph{\textbf{F0:}} Only team \textbf{A}~\cite{Mawalim2020} modified the pitch extractor.
-They replaced the baseline F0 extractor with WORLD \cite{morise2016world} and by SPTK\footnote{Speech Signal Processing Toolkit (SPTK): http://sp-tk.sourceforge.net/} alternatives.
-While no significant impact upon ASR performance was observed, SPTK F0 estimation was found to have some impacts, albeit inconsistent, upon the ASV EER.
+\paragraph{\textbf{F0:}} Only team \textbf{A} \cite{Mawalim2020} modified the pitch extractor.
+They replaced the baseline F0 extractor with WORLD \cite{morise2016world} and by SPTK\footnote{Speech Signal Processing Toolkit (SPTK): \url{http://sp-tk.sourceforge.net/}} alternatives.
+While no significant impact upon ASR performance was observed, SPTK F0 estimation was found to have some impact, albeit inconsistent, upon the ASV EER.
 Consequently, the final system used the baseline F0 extractor.
-Post-evaluation work conducted by other authors~\cite{champion2020astudyf0} showed improved anonymization performance when F0 statistics of the original speaker are replaced with those of a pseudo-speaker, without significant impacts upon ASR performance.
+Post-evaluation work conducted by \citet{champion2020astudyf0} showed improved anonymization performance when F0 statistics of the original speaker are replaced with those of a pseudo-speaker, without significant impact upon the ASR performance.

-\paragraph{\textbf{ASR AM, speech synthesis AM and NSF model:}} Instead of the baseline hybrid TDNN-F ASR acoustic model, systems \textbf{M1} and \textbf{M1c1}~\cite{champion2020speaker} used an end-to-end model with a hybrid connectionist temporal classification (CTC) and attention architecture~\cite{watanabe2017hybrid} for BN feature extraction.
-The SS AM and NFS model were then re-trained using the new BN features.
-In addition, in the \textbf{M1c1} contrastive system used semi-adversarial training to learn linguistic features while masking speaker information.
+\paragraph{\textbf{ASR AM, speech synthesis AM and NSF model:}} Instead of the baseline hybrid TDNN-F ASR acoustic model, systems \textbf{M1} and \textbf{M1c1} \cite{champion2020speaker} used an end-to-end model with a hybrid connectionist temporal classification (CTC) and attention architecture \cite{watanabe2017hybrid} for BN feature extraction.
+The SS AM and NSF models were then re-trained using the new BN features.
+In addition, the \textbf{M1c1} contrastive system relied on semi-adversarial training of the ASR AM to learn linguistic features while masking speaker information.

 \paragraph{\textbf{X-vector anonymization:}} All teams explored different approaches to x-vector anonymization.
 They are described in the following: \paragraph{\textbf{$\circ$A2}} \emph{Singular value modification} \cite{Mawalim2020}.
-The singular value decomposition (SVD) of the matrix constructed from the utterance-level speaker x-vectors is used for anonymization.
-The target x-vector is obtained from the least similar centroid using x-vector clustering.
-Anonymization is performed through modification of the matrix singular values.
+The singular value decomposition (SVD) of the matrix constructed from the utterance-level speaker x-vectors was used for anonymization.
+The target x-vector was obtained from the least similar centroid using x-vector clustering.
+Anonymization was performed through modification of the matrix singular values.
 A singular value threshold parameter determines the dimensionality reduction used in the modification and determines the percentage of the kept non-zero singular values.